asel-tests/aboutme/README.md

 - Designed and implemented a **haptic jacket prototype**:
   - Created proposal, soldered PWM motors.
   - Used an **NVIDIA Jetson** for control.
   - Co-authored a second publication (pending).
+- Technologies used: Arduino IDE, C, Java, Inkscape

 ---